Level-Share-Square/LSS-web-mod-loader/example-mod-folder/README.md

   "RootFolder": { "images": ["images/", "img"] } // folder (key) to look into to replace a sub directory (value1) and contents (value2)
 }
 ```

+# Modding images
-**Images must be the same size AND the replaced sprites must be on the same location in the image.**
+- Images must be the same width and height
+- The replaced sprites must be on the same location in the image.
-Make sure to remove anything that is left unchanged from the spritesheet to prevent conflicts with other mods.
+- Make sure to remove anything that is left unchanged from the spritesheet to prevent conflicts with other mods.
+- In case the original sprites contain unused portions/stretched bits, you can often safely remove these.
+Though these kind of structures are often involved with artifact removal within the game.
-Images can be any of the following extensions:
+- Images can be any of the following extensions:
  - png
  - jpg
  - jpeg
  - webp

 RootFolders example:
 ```json